firebase/firebase-admin-go/.github/issue_template.md

+**Thank you for submitting your issue.
+We are operating at reduced capacity from Dec 18 2020 to Jan 4 2021.
+Please expect delayed responses.
+For more urgent requests please reach us via our  support channels https://firebase.google.com/support**

 ### [READ] Step 1: Are you in the right place?

   * For issues or feature requests related to __the code in this repository__